Pesticide applicators should consider the following whenever using pesticides:

 Herbicide Stewardship and Drift Prevention

-- Avoid applying near crops in sensitive stages (flowering, leaf emergence)
+- Avoid applying near crops in sensitive growth stages (flowering, leaf emergence).

-- Check the Driftwatch site for sensitive crops near application area
+- Check the DriftWatch site for sensitive crops near the application area.

-- Watch for and avoid applying during inversions (no wind)
+- Watch for temperature inversions and avoid applying during them.

 Application Method and Technique